List of The Expendables characters: Yin Yang

-Yin Yang, portrayed by Jet Li, is another capable unarmed combatant in the team.
+Yin Yang, portrayed by Jet Li, is another capable unarmed combatant in the team and Kung Fu expert.
 In the first movie, Yang complains that he should be paid more, due to being smaller than everyone else, and thus having to do more work.
 He and Gunner are shown to generally dislike one another, although this animosity seems to have eased into a playful rivalry by the time of the second film.
 Yang is seen at the start of the second film helping to rescue Trench Mauser and an unnamed Chinese hostage (presumably he was being held for ransom, as he is referred to as "moneybags" by Christmas) but leaves the team to escort the billionaire back to China while the others return to the US.
 Yang returns near the finale of the third film, now in Trench's employ; the two are called in on short-notice by Agent Drummer and Trench Mauser to help the Expendables take down Conrad Stonebanks.

 Director Simon West confirms that Jet Li's lessened role in The Expendables 2 was due to scheduling conflicts; as such, Li only appears in the film's opening and in one fight scene.

 Doctor "Doc" Death

-Doctor Death, portrayed by Wesley Snipes, is a former special operations medic, martial arts and knives expert of the team; he is often referred to as simply "Doc".
+Doctor "Doc" Death, portrayed by Wesley Snipes, is a former U.S. Army Special Forces medic, martial arts and knives expert of the team; he is often referred to as simply "Doc".
 Introduced in the third Expendables film, he was a member of the original Expendables team that was founded by Barney Ross and Conrad Stonebanks, before being imprisoned for 8 years.
 He is rescued and freed from a prison train by Ross, Christmas, Toll Road and Gunner Jensen.
 He is often shown in playful competition with Christmas over who is more skilled with knives.
 He assists the team in Somalia to take down a dealer named Victor Minz, only to be startled in discovering that Minz is really Stonebanks.
 After Stonebanks wounds Caesar, he, Christmas, Toll Road and Gunner are dismissed by Ross.
 Later on, they all rejoin Barney to go after Stonebanks.

 Wesley Snipes was originally offered the role of Hale Caesar, but was forced to turn it down due to serving a three-year sentence for tax evasion, which is referenced in the third film.
 Once he was released, Stallone offered him the role of Doc.